 - The International Committee of the Red Cross’s code of conduct for NGOs in disaster relief

-- BOND, the UK network for organisations working in international development.
+- BOND, the UK network for organisations working in international development

 Only use templates that are appropriate for your charity.

-Handle and report incidents and allegations
+Handle and report incidents and concerns